Solar power on houseboats

 Power your houseboat without carbon footprint

-Driving houseboats powered by an electric engine are becoming more and more popular.
-At this time most of them have to be recharged at a plug-in station, however with innovative systems such as the PowerRouter and soon Tesla’s Home Battery this is something (almost) of the past.
+Driving houseboats powered by an electric engine is becoming more and more popular.
+At this time, most of them have to be recharged at a plug-in station; however, with innovative systems such as the PowerRouter and soon Tesla’s Home Battery, this is something (almost) of the past.

 The innovative battery of electric car brand Tesla will not be available until this summer, but the concept is crystal clear.
-The basic idea of these systems is that you load batteries during the day with solar panels, or when the rates are low such at night, and you use the stored energy whenever you need it.
-The highly improved quality of these batteries makes has led to decrease of the size and still deliver more power then ever.
+The basic idea of these systems is that you load batteries during the day with solar panels, or when the rates are low such as at night, and you use the stored energy whenever you need it.
+The highly improved quality of these batteries has led to a decrease in size and still delivers more power than ever.

 Houseboat solar power